 Juan Carlos Galtier on Heraldo de Aragón.
 2 August 2020

 Needless to say, the good work of the performers, who show extreme skill, with a phrasing and a balance of sound refined down to the la detail.
 Without a doubt, after this album La Guirlande will go on to consolidate its trajectory as one of the most outstanding historicist groups on the national scene.»

 Lucía Martín-Maestro Verbo on Melómano.
-3 Junio 2020
+3 June 2020

 – «The Spanish soprano and ensemble come together in a programme put together by Ars Hispana […] offering pieces […] played at a very high standard.»